 Review the objectives for your coursework, and mark any that you have already mastered, then focus on the objectives you need to work on.
 You'll always have a visual reminder of which lessons you still need to master.Sign Up Now!

 When you are ready to take the test, you'll work through a range of computer-scored questions, each tied to a specific objective.
 This can give you a sense for any objectives still needing work.
 You can review and re-test until you are ready to verify your mastery.Sign Up Now!

 Teachur is competency-based.
 You get credit for mastering objectives, not just spending time in class.
 Each objective includes relevant instructional media, like videos, entries in online encyclopedias, helpful websites, etc. to help you learn.
 You can also recommend different media.
 Study up until you are ready to test.Sign Up Now! ❯

 When you are ready to verify your mastery, you'll meet in a video conference with an expert who will ask more open-ended questions about the course materials.
 Once you have satisfied the expert that you have mastered the objectives, they will verify your mastery, and that’s it--you pass the course.Sign Up Now! ❯

 Jane has a good job right out of high school, but really wants to get her degree.

 Jorge has been working in his field for 15 years but feels limited without a degree.

 Yuki just moved to the US and is finding it difficult in her field with a foreign degree.

 The Teachur Manifesto

-Education should be available and accessible to every person on earth; intentionally making standard education inaccessible or exclusive is immoral.
+Education should be available and accessible to every person on earth; making quality education inaccessible or exclusive is immoral.
 Education belongs in the same category as shelter, clean water, and basic food.